-The user of iterator_adaptor creates a class derived from an instantiation of iterator_adaptor and then selectively redefines some of the core member functions described in the iterator_facade core requirements table.
-The Base type need not meet the full requirements for an iterator; it need only support the operations used by the core interface functions of iterator_adaptor that have not been redefined in the user's derived class.
+The user of iterator_adaptor creates a class derived from an instantiation of iterator_adaptor and then selectively redefines some of the core member functions described in the table above.
+The Base type need not meet the full requirements for an iterator.
+It need only support the operations used by the core interface functions of iterator_adaptor that have not been redefined in the user's derived class.